Tubungan: Economy

+Government

-Social Welfare Services
+Social welfare services

 Tubungan embarks on several social development programs to better the lives of its people.
 At present, there are 26 Day Care Service Programs that serve close to a thousand-day care pre-schoolers.
 To provide for the needs of malnourished young children ages 0–5 years old, the supplemental feeding program in 13 barangays at the moment is aiming to restore the health 391 toddlers suffering from 2nd degree of malnourishment.

+Infrastructure

 Water Supply

 Municipal water supplies are sourced from deep wells, jetmatic pump wells, rivers, and mountain springs.
 In some areas with insufficient water supply, several families share water from a communal deep well.
 However, despite its being land locked, residents of Tubungan still are adequately supplied with clean potable water for their household and agricultural needs.

 In some barangays, a large percentage of their Internal Revenue Allotment (IRA), sometimes as high as 20 per cent, is allotted for the expansion of their water supply system.
 Nevertheless, these projects are limited only to residents living within the barangay centers.

 With a daily combined water consumption of roughly 1.6 million liters, the municipality's existing water sources will be sufficient for the entire population ten years from the present.
 Moreover, the local government unit eyes to tap other potential water sources to provide more water as answer to the growing population demand and increasing economic growth.